barebox/barebox/Documentation/user/reboot-mode.rst

    system is reset.
 Its initial value after startup is 0 which corresponds to ``normal`` by default.

-The reboot mode driver core use the alias name if available to name the device.
+The reboot mode driver core uses the alias name if available to name the device.
 By convention, this should end with ``.reboot_mode``, e.g.::

 	/ {